 There are certain foods I always take with me to a festival…

-1 – Homemade Energy Balls.
+1 – Homemade Vegan Energy Balls.
 These are fantastic to take to a festival.
 Packed with protein and yummy goodness I never go without these.
 I make them the night before I leave and will last 2-3 days in a plastic container.
-For the recipe click here.

 2 – Nuts.
-They are a great source of protein and if placed into little bags, are a pocket-sized snack ready to eat around the campsite or in the arena.
+They are a great source of protein and if placed into little bags, are pocket-sized snacks ready to eat around the campsite or in the arena.

 4 – Dried Fruit.
 Dried fruit is perfect at beating that sugar craving; however be aware that dried fruit does contain a lot of sugar so a small handful of dried apricots, dates or prunes are just right for on-the-go snacking.